Discover more from Create Soul Space: Domestic Abuse Support and Healing

 Q&A From Readers: Navigating a Separation

-Can I help my abuser change?
+Can I help my spouse change?

 I appreciate it when my readers contact me with questions, comments, and concerns.
 Since I now receive so many messages, I’ve decided to begin featuring Q&A as a regular feature of my articles.
 If you have any topics you’d like addressed, please let me know.
 And don’t worry—I won’t ever use your real name or identifying information.